 - ARRL materials: http://www.arrl.org/courses-training (both free and commercial products)

-- Ham Radio School: http://www.hamradioschool.com/ (book available on Amazon at: http://www.amazon.com/HamRadioSchool-com-Technician-License-Course-Turner/dp/1477595457/ + online resources); if you are going to use the book, purchasing the app for $5 is a good investment as the app’s practice tests point to the book page number)
+- Ham Radio School: http://www.hamradioschool.com/ (book available on Amazon at: http://www.amazon.com/HamRadioSchool-com-Technician-License-Course-Turner/dp/1477595457/ + online resources); again, make sure you order the 2018-2022 edition of the book for the latest question pool information.
+If you are going to use the book, purchasing the app for $5 is a good investment as the app’s practice tests point to the book page number.

 - Ham University: http://www.hamuniversity.com (commercial product)